GoatTokens/DiscordGen/readme.txt

-I have a working discord token gen but its not for sale instead I sell HQ Cheap Discord Accounts Email verified

 Telegram @GoatTokens
+I have a working discord token gen but its not for sale instead
 Greatest of all tokens:
     https://GoatTokens.sellix.io
  Minimum order is only $0.70